 Despite the high profile of the 14, Merlin Rocket and N12 national classes, for the first half of the century the world of most British dinghy sailors centred around a local class; a type restricted to one port or region.
 Boats like the International 12 and Snipe and Star had demonstrated that one designs could spread across countries and continents, but many one-design sailors still believed that the ideal craft was a boat raced only at their home bay or beach.
 For many sailors it’s still the case, and the local classes remain one of the charms of dinghy sailing in the British Isles.
 Their enduring popularity must provide some insights into the past and future of dinghy sailing.

-The local classes normally dated back to those days when every club felt that its local waters were so unusual that they required a special boat, and (it was said) every designer felt that he had to satisfy that desire to earn their fee.
+The local classes normally dated back to those days when many clubs felt that its local waters were so unusual that they required a special boat, and (it was said) every designer felt that he had to satisfy that desire to earn their fee.
 Some were built with hard chines.
 A couple of popular classes were round-bowed yacht tender types called “scows” or “prams”, although most sailors today would not use such terms.
 But the majority of British one designs follow the same general style.
 They were (and still are) anything from 12 to 18 feet long, sloop rigged, with heavy displacement-style round-bilge hulls that are stable enough for safe family sailing in rough conditions.
-They are heavy and strong enough to live on moorings in exposed locations during the sailing season but light enough to be stored ashore during the winter, stable enough for family sailing, and almost invariably designed for cheap and tough clinker construction by the local boatbuilders who were found in every seaside town.
+They are heavy and strong enough to live on moorings in exposed locations during the sailing season, and almost invariably designed for cheap and tough clinker construction by the local boatbuilders who were found in every seaside town.

 The local classes were often all but ignored by the sailing press, but the hard numbers demonstrate their strong influence on dinghy racing in the British Isles during the middle of the century.
 Flicking through the list of club-racing prize winners in the Yachting Annual for 1938/39, we see that some 40 International 14s and 44 National 12s picked up prizes, compared to over 180 local one design dinghies and about 35 local development class dinghies that earned a “prize flag”.
 Although working out the actual number of boats of each type that was actively racing is a project for the future, it’s clear that some of the local classes were of significant size; there were 31 boats of the Dart One Design (which seems to be a vanished predecessor of a later Giles design of similar name) that picked up a place during the season. in 1950s, the Coot class claimed 150 boats.
 There were 70 Mermaids built in Ireland; over 130 registered Island One Class (a one design version of the early Cowes International 14s); 70 Essex One Designs, and 50 Falcon One Designs.
 As late as 1961, long after the trend to the National and International classes had gained momentum, there were over 60 local one-design dinghy classes and a few local development classes on the Portsmouth Yardstick handicap list.

 Novelist Nicholas Monsarrat, famous for his novel “The Cruel Sea”, captured the spirit of one local class in his book “My Brother Denys” describing his family’s summer holidays racing Myth one designs at Trearddur Bay in North Wales in the ’20s and ’30s.
 The Myths appear to be an archetypal local one design; designed by the great Morgan Giles (who seems to be by far the most prolific creator of local classes), the 14ft clinker gunter sloops are tough and stable enough to sit on moorings in the tiny coves of the bay and to handle the waters of the Irish Sea that Monsarrat, a veteran of the Atlantic and Arctic oceans, said “can show some of the filthiest weather imaginable”.
 It is an environment far too harsh for most dinghies, but not unusual for the local classes of the British Isles.